rsdoiel/shorthand/shorthand.md

 ### Processing Markdown pages

 _shorthand_ also provides a markdown processor.
 It uses the [blackfriday](https://github.com/russross/blackfriday) markdown library.
 This is both a convience and also allows you to treat markdown with shorthand assignments as a template that renders HTML or HTML with shorthand ready for expansion.
-It can effectivly be a poorman's rendering engine.
+It is a poorman's text rendering engine.

 In this example we'll build a HTML page with shorthand labels from markdown text.
 Then we will use the render HTML as a template for a blog page entry.